 Kilkenny Research & Innovation Centre, Burrells Hall, St Kieran’s College, Kilkenny

-The Carlow Kilkenny Energy Agency was established by Carlow and Kilkenny Local Authorities in partnership with the Leader Development Companies in Carlow and Kilkenny to provide sustainable energy information and services to the people of Carlow and Kilkenny, to local businesses and community groups and to the Local Authorities.
+The 3 Counties Energy Agency – 3CEA was established by Carlow, Kilkenny and Wexford Local Authorities in partnership with the Leader Development Companies in Carlow and Kilkenny to provide sustainable energy information and services to the people of Carlow, Kilkenny and Wexford , to local businesses and community groups and to the Local Authorities.

 The Agency can be contacted for impartial information, advice and support by anyone considering energy management or renewable energy projects in Carlow or Kilkenny.

 There is a huge renewable energy resource waiting to be tapped into in Co.
-Carlow and Co.
-Kilkenny.
+Carlow, Co.
+Kilkenny and Co.
+Wexford.
 Full exploitation of the Accessible renewable energy resources in the Counties would mean that we could meet 50% of our primary energy requirements from local renewable energy resources.

-The Carlow Kilkenny Energy Agency carried out a survey in 2005 of the potential and practical availability of the renewable energy resources in Co.
-Carlow and Co.
-Kilkenny.
-All these resources have potential to be used to reduce our dependence on imported fossil fuels.
+The Carlow Kilkenny Energy Agency carried out a survey in 2005 of the potential and practical availability of renewable energy resources in Co.
+Carlow, Co.
+Kilkenny and Co.
+Wexford.
+All these resources have the potential to be used to reduce our dependence on imported fossil fuels.

 The Agency can offer support and advice to anyone wishing to utilise the renewable energy resources in the Counties whether using wood, solar or geothermal energy to heat homes and other premises, for the development of wind and biogas projects, or for the use of biofuels for transport.

-The mission of the Carlow Kilkenny Energy Agency is to contribute effectively to sustainable development in Co.
-Carlow and Co.
-Kilkenny by providing sustainable energy information, support and services to the people of Carlow and Kilkenny, to local businesses and community groups and to the Local Authorities.
+The mission of the Carlow Kilkenny Wexford Energy Agency is to contribute effectively to sustainable development in Co.
+Carlow, Co.
+Kilkenny, and Co.
+Wexford by providing sustainable energy information, support and services to the people of Carlow, Kilkenny, and Wexford, to local businesses and community groups and to the Local Authorities.